Orange County Personal Injury Lawyer

 In California, there is no limitation on the total amount of economic damages that can be awarded.
 This includes property damages, medical bills, and lost wages.
 In general, there is also no cap on the total amount of pain and suffering damages that a personal injury victim can be awarded.
 The exception to this is for medical malpractice claims that have a cap of $250,000 for non-economic damages such as pain and suffering.

-California places a statute of limitations (or time limit) on personal injury cases of two years from the date an injury occurs.
-This means that an Orange County personal injury victim has a two-year window with which to file a civil lawsuit against an alleged negligent party to recover compensation.
+California places a statute of limitations (or time limit) on personal injury cases for two years from the date an injury occurs.
+This means that an Orange County personal injury victim has a two-year window with which to file a civil lawsuit against an allegedly negligent party to recover compensation.
 There are some exceptions to this two-year time limit, so please speak with your lawyer about the specific factors affecting your case.

 After sustaining an injury in Orange County that was caused by the negligence of another person, there are various steps you can take to ensure you receive maximum compensation.